 Creating ecommerce product pages that rank well, bring in decent search engine traffic, convert well and earn their own inbound links is a tough task.
-Every single product page on an ecommerce site is a potential landing page for searchers and a well constructed product page will rank well in its own right in the search engines.
+Every single product page on an ecommerce site is a potential landing page for searchers and a well-constructed product page will rank well in its own right in the search engines.

-Solid best practice SEO
+1. Solid best practice on-page SEO

 - Whether it is in stock or not